-mc.cores The number of cores used if typeParall = "fork".
-See details in mclapply certain\noNA Are you certain, absolutely sure, your data contain no missing values?
+Are you certain, absolutely sure, your data contain no missing values?
 (Default is FALSE).
 If you are, you can achieve considerable speed ups by setting it to TRUE.
 But if you set it to TRUE and you are wrong, some methods will fail (some with harder to understand error messages) and, even worse, other methods might appear to work (but give incorrect results).
 You've been warned.

-MPI (use clusterApplyLB instead of clusterApply) and a similar approach for forking ( set mc.preschedule = FALSE in the call to mclapply ).

-smooth For DNAcopy only.
+$MPI \ (use \ cluster \ Apply LB \ instead \ of \ cluster \ Apply) \ and \ a \ similar \ approach$ smooth For DNAcopy only.
 If TRUE (default) carry out smoothing as explained in smooth.CNA.

-alpha For DNAcopy only.
-See segment.

-nperm For DNAcopy only.
+For DNAcopy only.
+See segment. alpha nperm For DNAcopy only.
 See segment. p.method For DNAcopy only.
-See segment.

-p.method For DNAcopy only.
 See segment. min.width For DNAcopy only.
 See segment.

-kmax For DNAcopy only.
+For DNAcopy only.
+See segment. kmax For DNAcopy only.
+See segment. nmin For DNAcopy only.
+See segment. eta For DNAcopy only.
+See segment. trim undo.splits For DNAcopy only.
+See segment. undo.prune For DNAcopy only.
+See segment. undo.SD For DNAcopy only.
 See segment.

-nmin For DNAcopy only.
-See segment.

-eta For DNAcopy only.
-See segment.

-trim For DNAcopy only.
-See segment.

-undo.splits For DNAcopy only.
-See segment.

-undo.prune For DNAcopy only.
-See segment.

-undo.SD For DNAcopy only.
-See segment.

-For HaarSeg: Weight matrix, corresponding to quality of measurment.
+W For HaarSeg: Weight matrix, corresponding to quality of measurment.
 Insert ment.
 W must have the same size as I.